 BC's Hogan twins, featured in the documentary Inseparable, are unique in the world.
 Joined at the head, their brains are connected by a thalamic bridge which gives them neurological capabilities that researchers are only now beginning to understand.
-Still, they are like other Canadian eleven-year-olds; they attend school, have a favourite pet and are part of a large, loving family determined to live each day to the fullest.
+Still, they are like other Canadian twelve-year-olds; they attend school, have a favourite pet and are part of a large, loving family determined to live each day to the fullest.
 Here are a few highlights:

 Craniopagus twins, joined at the head, are a rarity — one in 2.5 million.
 The vast majority do not survive 24 hours.
 Krista and Tatiana Hogan were born October 25, 2006, in Vancouver, B.C.